 Why is there a change in PMP Exam?

-Yes.
-Let us answer this question and some other FAQs in detail.
+Let us answer this question and some other FAQs about change in PMP exam.

 1. Examines the Project Manager’s Role & Responsibilities